Quickly exit this site by pressing the Escape key Leave this site

 Your bank, the police and reputable companies will never ask for sensitive or financial details via email, phone or text.

-To protect yourself from scams:
+To protect yourself from scams, known as 'phishing':

 Social networks are a great way of keeping in touch with friends and family, but be careful about how much personal information you share.